-Black ice (also referred to as clear ice), is a very thin layer of transparent ice that is deposited on surfaces, especially road services.
-It makes the surface extremely slippery, and because it is transparent, motorists driving over this surface will are easily caught off-guard and lose complete control over the car.
+Black ice (also referred to as clear ice) is a very thin layer of transparent ice deposited on surfaces, especially road services.
+It makes the surface extremely slippery, and because it is transparent, motorists driving over this surface can easily be caught off-guard and lose complete control over their vehicle.

-The extremely slippery surface makes vehicle's wheels loose traction with the road, causing them so slide in any direction, very often colliding with other vehicles or objects along the roadside.
-This can happen if you are already driving cautiously and at a slow speed.
+The extremely slippery surface makes vehicle wheels lose traction with the road, causing them so slide in any direction, often colliding with other vehicles or objects along the roadside.
+It can happen, even if you are already driving cautiously and at a slow speed.

-Black ice is formed when a fine drizzle falls on a surface that is already below freezing point (0° Celsius or 32° Fahrenheit) and immediately turn into solid ice.
-This effect can be compounded by the moisture from vehicles' exhausts are also turned into ice.
+Black ice forms when a slight drizzle falls on a surface that is already below freezing point (0° Celsius or 32° Fahrenheit), and it immediately turns into solid ice.
+The moisture from vehicles' exhausts can compound this effect, which also turns into ice.
 Because the layer of ice is so thin, remains almost completely transparent.

-Even cyclists and pedestrians can fall prey to back ice, so it can be treacherous surface for anyone crossing it.
+Even cyclists and pedestrians can fall prey to back ice, as it can be a treacherous surface for anyone crossing it.

 63) Can Thunderstorms Damage Airplanes?